 - After completion of Cooperative Working training, members can join our training, research and campaigning, community skill-sharing or enterprise working groups, and have equal decision-making in these core areas.

 - We use a variety of methods to make sure that discussions and decision-making are truly inclusive (not left to those who ‘shout loudest’).
-These include lots of small group and paired discussion, anonymous voting, go arounds where everyone gives their opinion and ensuring everyone who wants it has sufficient time to reflect on issues.

 At first I was like “oh my god!
 What is this?
 How can this work?
 Who is the boss?”
 I felt like they are crazy listening to everyone.
 But when I understood it, everything made sense ... when we decide things together … it breaks those lines.
 It's a very good way.